 Our next stop was Kumudini Lake.

-At the far end of the valley is the Kumudini Lake.
-Beautiful lilies float over water that makes you want to click photos away for your Instagram followers.
+At the far end of the valley is Kumudini Lake.
+Beautiful lilies float over water that make you want to click photos away for your Instagram followers.

 Bhambawali Vajrai Waterfall:

-The water from this perennial waterfall drops from a height of 260 metres.
-It is a delight to stand and stare at this waterfall that is located about 5 kms away from the flower valley.
-It is also 2 kms away from Bhambavli flower valley. .
+The water from this perennial waterfall drops from a height of 260 meters.
+It is a delight to stand and stare at this waterfall that is located about 5 km away from the flower valley.
+It is also 2 km away from Bhambavli flower valley.

 Ensure you go during the day and return by 5 p.m.
 Wild animals like snakes and big beasts roam around this area, so take care!